The Great Climate Debate of 2025

 The staff would be:

-David Siegel, producer
+• David Siegel, producer

-a journalist coordinator
+• a full-time coordinator

 Prize money